SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 Day 3 of 5.
 Topics covered :
-- Configuring AEM brokers' queues and topic subscriptions.
+- Configuring an AEM brokers' queues and topic subscriptions.
 - Event enabling integration flows and connecting them to AEM brokers to create event-driven integration flows.

 ## What you need: Prerequisites

 Duration: 0:09:00

-- Complete all activities in day 1 & 2.
-You access and use the same broker you setup previously as well as the simulator push events.
+- Complete all activities in day 1 & 2. <br>You access and use the same broker you setup previously as well as the simulator to push events for testing.
 - Have access to an active Integration Suite Cloud Integration tenant.
-- Have an email server and account credentials that allows smtp access if you want to send email notifications from your flow.
+- Have an email server and account credentials that allows SMTP access if you want to send email notifications from your iflow.
-- Have an SFTP server and account credentials if you want to test successful integration of events to a file based interface of a legacy system.
+- Have an SFTP server and account credentials if you want to test successful integration of events to a file based interface of a legacy system (optional).
-- Have a subscription to SAP Data Quality Management for location data or permission to activate it.
+- Have a subscription to SAP Data Quality Management for location data or permission to activate it.<br> (We'll show you how to activate one, if you don't have it already).

-## Step 1 - Set up Integration Suite and import Event Enabled Integration flows
+## Set up Integration Suite and Import Event Enabled Integration Flows

 Duration: 0:30:00